bortok/kne-demo/DEPLOY.md

-# KNE and Athena Deployment
+# KNE and Ixia-C Deployment

 ## Overview
-This deployment of [KNE](https://github.com/google/kne) would be using Google Cloud infrastructure with a custom Kubernetes cluster installed as part of the setup.
 This document is divided into following sections:

 * [Prerequisites](#prerequisites)
 * [Install KNE Command Line Tool](#install-kne-command-line-tool)